Douglas McGrath: Career

-McGrath continued his career as a director with the comedy Company Man (2000) starring himself, Sigourney Weaver, John Turturro, and Alan Cumming.
-He soon returned to directing with the film adaptation of Charles Dickens' Nicholas Nickleby (2002) starring Jamie Bell, Anne Hathaway, Nathan Lane, Timothy Spall, Jim Broadbent, and Christopher Plummer.
-Famed film critic Roger Ebert praised McGrath for his adaptation writing, "The movie is jolly and exciting and brimming with life, and wonderfully well-acted."
-He then directed the film Infamous focusing on the life of Truman Capote starring Toby Jones.
-The film instantly drew comparisons to the Bennett Miller film Capote (2005) starring Philip Seymour Hoffman which was released the year previously.
+McGrath continued his career as a director with the comedy Company Man (2000).
+He returned to directing with the film adaptation of Charles Dickens' Nicholas Nickleby (2002).
+Roger Ebert praised McGrath for his adaptation, writing "The movie is jolly and exciting and brimming with life, and wonderfully well-acted."
+He then directed the film Infamous focusing on the life of Truman Capote.
+The film instantly drew comparisons to the Bennett Miller film Capote (2005), which was released the previous year.
 In his review in The New York Times, A.O.
 Scott called the film "well worth your attention.
 It is quick-witted, stylish and well acted… warmer and more tender, if also a bit thinner and showier, than Capote… it is in the end more touching than troubling."
 During this time he appeared in the dramas Michael Clayton (2007), and Solitary Man (2009).

-McGrath was also known for his documentaries including His Way which profiled film producer and talent manager Jerry Weintraub and for Becoming Mike Nichols (2016), both of which were produced by HBO.
-In 2011 he directed his final narrative feature film the romantic comedy I Don't Know How She Does It starring Sarah Jessica Parker, Pierce Brosnan, Christina Hendricks, Olivia Munn, and Kelsey Grammer.
-The film received mixed reviews and is considered a box office bomb.
-During this time he had a recurring role as Principal Toby Cook in Lena Dunham's HBO series Girls from 2015 t 2016.
-His final on television roles were in Woody Allen's Amazon Prime series Crisis in Six Scenes (2016) and in the Netflix western limited series Godless (2017).
+McGrath also was known for his documentaries, including His Way which profiled film producer and talent manager Jerry Weintraub and for Becoming Mike Nichols (2016).
+In 2011, he directed I Don't Know How She Does It.
+The film received mixed reviews, and it is considered a box-office bomb.
+During this time. he had a recurring role as Principal Toby Cook in the series Girls from 2015 to 2016.
+He also appeared in Woody Allen's series Crisis in Six Scenes (2016) and the limited series Godless (2017).

 In 2014, McGrath wrote the book for the Broadway musical Beautiful: The Carole King Musical.
-The musical received critical acclaim and McGrath earned a Tony Award for Best Book of a Musical nomination as well Drama Desk Award and Outer Critics Circle Award nominations.
+The musical received critical acclaim, and McGrath earned a Tony Award for Best Book of a Musical nomination as well Drama Desk Award and Outer Critics Circle Award nominations.
 In 2022, he wrote his one-man show, Everything's Fine which was directed by John Lithgow and premiered Off-Broadway at the DR2 Theatre.
 McGrath suffered a heart attack and died during the production's run.

 Personal life and death

-In 1995, McGrath married Jane Read Martin, a former assistant of Woody Allen's and sister of author Ann M. Martin.
-Together they had one son.
+In 1995, McGrath married Jane Read Martin, a former assistant of Woody Allen and sister of author Ann M. Martin.
+They had one son.

-McGrath died of a heart attack at his office in Manhattan on November 3, 2022, at the age of 64.
+McGrath died of a heart attack at his office in Manhattan on November 3, 2022 at the age of 64.
 He had been performing Off-Broadway in his solo autobiographical show Everything's Fine directed by John Lithgow at the Daryl Roth Theatre, a run which was cut short by his death.